Dealing With Caregiver Stress

 • Set aside time for meditation, reflection or prayer.

 • Eat a balanced diet, and find time for regular exercise.

 • One can treat themself to a massage or a facial.

 • Keep in contact with friends and join in fun activities.

 Do Not Shoulder Everything Alone

-• Speak completely, openly and honestly to people who can understand and help you.
+• Speak completely, openly and honestly to people who can understand and help.

 • Join a support group or start one to share ideas and resources.

-• Use respite care services that can lighten your caregiving load.
-Look for a service that suits you from the AIC E-care locator.
+• Use respite care services that can lighten one’s caregiving load.
+Look for a suitable service from the AIC E-care locator.

-• Talk to the doctor about your caregiving responsibilities, which are just as important as talking about your loved one’s needs.
+• Talk to the doctor about the caregiving responsibilities, which are just as important as talking about the needs of the person living with dementia.